Screen Printing Guide

 Screen pre-prep

 If you got cheap screen like me, then you'll find a groove on the back (for this guide, when I refer to 'screen' that also includes the frame).
 This groove holds a plastic tube guy that keeps the screen in place.
 If you pull the tube out (don't), then the screen comes off.
 What you need to do first is seal this groove.
 Why?
 Because photo emulsion (what we'll be coating the screen with) hardens after UV light exposure.
-If any photo emulsion gets over that groove (and it probably will), then gets hardened by UV rays, it'll be a huge pain to try to take out the screen.
+If any photo emulsion gets over that groove (and it probably will), then gets hardened by UV rays, it'll be a huge pain to try and take out the screen.
 Replacing the screen is a last resort option when things go wrong, and if things go wrong, then you'll want that part to be easy.

-Seal the groove with some duct tape.
+Seal the back of the screen with duct tape.

 Don't have the tape go over the exposed mesh area, have the edge sit right where the frame ends going into the mesh, then fold the tape over the other side.
 That way, you're not reducing the print area.